Professor Oliver James

 Professor of Political Science, Director of Research for Politics

 Oliver James works on the public policy and politics of public services, citizen-provider relationships, public sector organisation and reform, executive politics (particularly politician-administrator relations) and regulation of publicly owned and/or funded bodies and services.
+Current interests focus in particular on three strands of work

-His new project on the ‘Structure and Organisation of Government’ in the UK is supported by £320K (approx.) from the ESRC following a competition under the European Open Research Area.
+The new project on the ‘Structure and Organisation of Government’ in the UK is supported by £320K (approx.) from the ESRC following a competition under the European Open Research Area.
 The Project will analyse the political logic of government reorganisation and response/lack of response to policy challenges including case studies of climate change/environmental disruption and financial regulation.
 Prof. James will work with a Research Fellow at Exeter and in collaboration with researchers in the Netherlands, France and Germany; the Project will run for 3 years from Sept 2014.

 He was recently principal investigator on an ESRC funded project assessing leadership succession effects on organisational policy and performance (Grant RES062232471: Chief Executive Succession and the Performance of Central Government Agencies £215K Oct 2010-Sept 2013), and is a UK investigator and workpage lead on satisfaction with public services for a joint EU FP7 Project 'COCOPS: Co-ordinating for Cohesion in the Public Sector of the Future' (2011-14).
 He has conducted several projects as part of the recent ESRC Public Services Programme, including the project 'Standards of Evidence for Assessing Public Service Performance' (Grant RES153270014).
 He supervises several PhD students and teaches courses on the Exeter MPA programme, runs methods courses and teaches about the politics of public services.
-He is Director of Research for the Department of Politics at Exeter.

 Following his undergraduate BA in Philosophy, Politics and Economics at St Anne's College, University of Oxford he completed his MSc (with Distinction) and PhD in the Department of Government at the London School of Economics, University of London.
 He has held academic posts at LSE (lecturer) and at Exeter (lecturer, senior lecturer and reader).
 He has also worked in HM Treasury on an academic placement and with bodies including the World Bank, OECD, UK National Audit Office and Audit Commission.